Social Housing is removed from the profit motive, available to all, permanently affordable and held as a public good in perpetuity.

 Publicly Owned

-Social housing is publicly financed and controlled, with the express aim of housing people, not extracting profit.
-Renters and their homes are shielded from the free market, with specific measures prohibiting the sale and marketization of social housing to ensure it remains in the public's hands, for public use.
+Under a social housing model, specific policy measures prohibit the sale and marketization of social housing to ensure it remains in the public's hands, for public use.

 Illustration of a multifamily building with a price tag that has a lock on it